AC34/loose-node-doc/README.md

   - If path is a directory, then paths under the directory is excluded from the result.
 2. Ignoring by names

-Names here means object names, representing its parent by dot as prefix.
-Names however ignores the root object name.
-You can see all the parsed objects by setting true for [write_object_tree].
+ - Names here means object names.

+ - Nexts are represented by dot.

+ - Excludes root object name.

 For example, object below